 That loss, coupled with the effects of what will likely be another four years of brutal neoliberal governance — more privatization, more attacks on unions, more defunding public institutions while funneling public resources to the already wealthy — may discourage and demobilize union and community activists, some perhaps permanently.

-All that said, Chicago’s grassroots movements may have more of a reason to be optimistic than ever before.
+All that said, Chicago’s grassroots movements have more reason for optimism than ever before.

 This isn’t just post-election spin to try to make progressives and leftists feel better: it’s undeniable that Chicago progressives have made serious headway on multiple fronts.